 \subsection{LRs and topological charge in BHs sourced by NED}

-In Subsec.~\ref{Subsec:VA}, we obtained that the EH spacetime admits two LRs, one for each polarization, outside the event horizon.
-This result is remarkable when interpreted from the point of view of the topological charge associated to LRs, as introduced in Ref.~\cite{PV:2020}.
-In order to have a deeper understanding of this result, let us briefly review the main definitions of the topological charge associated to LRs\footnote{For a more detailed discussion, we suggest the reader the Ref.~\cite{PV:2020}.}.
+In Sec.~\ref{Subsec:VA}, we obtained that the EH spacetime admits two LRs, one for each polarization, outside the event horizon.
+This result is remarkable when interpreted from the point of view of the topological charge associated with LRs, as introduced in Ref.~\cite{PV:2020}.
+In order to have a deeper understanding of this result, let us briefly review the main definitions of the topological charge associated with LRs.\footnote{For a more detailed discussion, we suggest the reader the Ref.~\cite{PV:2020}.}

 LRs are critical points of the effective potential associated with the null geodesic motion.
 One can associate a topological charge to a LR by defining the vector field $\vec{v}=(v_r, v_\theta)$, as the normalized gradient of a (novel) effective potential, given by